meatball133/crystal/concepts/binary-octal-hexadecimal/about.md

 # => Int32
 ```

-If you write a number with a `0b` prefix that is not in the binary system, it will raise a compile error.
+If you write a number with a `0b` prefix that is not in the binary system, it will raise a compilation error.

 ```crystal
 0b10211